SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 # DLRS Calculation Modes

-There are four modes that you can use to change when DLRS runs, they are:
+There are four modes that you can use to manage how and when DLRS processes rollups, they are:
+- Watch for changes and process later (prior to version 2.21 this was called "Scheduled")
 - Realtime
-- Scheduled
-- Full Calculate
+- Invoked by Automation (prior to version 2.21 this was called "Process Builder")
 - Developer

 ## Calculation Mode: Realtime